jerhon/honlsoft-v2/blog/2022/2022-02-18-software-architecture-clean-architecture.md

 It is an architectural pattern used to structure software.
 It's based on the premise that Use Cases and the Business Domain are central to the software.
-In other words, I can use an Oracle client library, but it should not be central to the software I'm building.
+In other words, I can use an database client library, but it should not be central to the software I'm building.

 ## n-Tier Architecture

 Many applications use an N-Tier architecture where the database sits at the center of the application's layers.
 This is not clean architecture, but I'm talking about it as a reference point.

-A database underpins the architecture and used to store data related to the application.
+In an n-tier architecture, a database underpins the architecture and used to store data related to the application.
 Business logic builds off this and implements business specific rules on top of the database.
 The Presentation layer sits as the top layer and controls the user interface, APIs, or whatever external interface the software has.